jembi/JeMPI/documentation/installation/standalone-installation.md

 **Pull the latest images**

-Pull the latest image versions form docker hub using
+Pull the latest image versions form docker hub using the `a-images-1-pull-from-hub.sh`

 **Make sure you have a clean docker swarm**